As security technology gets more sophisticated, so do the attack tools, tactics, and methods.

 First, Let’s Define Endpoint Security

-Endpoint security protects desktops, laptops, servers, and fixed-function devices from malicious internal and external threats.
+Endpoint security / device protection, protects desktops, laptops, servers, and fixed-function devices from malicious internal and external threats.

 Endpoint security defends what is now thought of as an enterprise’s perimeter – the devices that are the gateways into the network – from known as well as unknown threats.
 These threats, which include malware and non-malware attacks, attempt to steal data, destroy infrastructures, or cause financial damage.